senakasjp/prescribe/INVENTORY_SYSTEM_DOCUMENTATION.md

 - **Overstock Alerts**: Notifications for excessive inventory
 - **Price Change Alerts**: Monitor supplier price changes

+## Primary Key Logic

+### Inventory Item Identification
+**CRITICAL BUSINESS RULE**: The primary key for inventory items is the combination of **Brand/Drug Name + Strength**.

+This means:
+- ✅ **Unique Identification**: Items are uniquely identified by both name AND strength together
+- ✅ **Duplicate Prevention**: No two items can exist with the same name + strength combination
+- ✅ **Search Logic**: All inventory operations must consider both fields as a composite key
+- ✅ **Stock Management**: Quantities are tracked based on this combined identifier

+**Examples**:
+- "Paracetamol 500mg" and "Paracetamol 1000mg" are different items
+- "Aspirin 75mg" and "Aspirin 325mg" are separate inventory entries
+- Same brand name with different strengths = separate inventory items

+**Implementation Requirements**:
+- All validation logic must check for duplicates using both fields
+- Search functionality must consider both name and strength
+- Database queries should use composite key logic
+- UI displays should prominently show both fields as the unique identifier

 ## Technical Architecture

 ### Core Components